Bharathkasyap/Simulated_USB_Data_Exfiltration/src/simulation.md

-## 🧪 USB Data Exfiltration Simulation: Technical Procedure Documentation
+## 🧪 USB Data Exfiltration: Technical Procedure Documentation

 This file documents each step we followed during the simulation of a USB-based data exfiltration attempt by a short-term contractor.
 The purpose is to simulate an insider threat scenario, capture behavioral logs using Sysmon, and detect the activity using Microsoft Sentinel.